- Museum hours: Tues-Sun, 10am-5pm. No advance ticket reservations required.

 The Museum achieves this goal through the acquisition, preservation, and interpretation of original artifacts of American art and history.
 To this end, the Museum recognizes its responsibility to present exhibitions, educational programs, and publications that contribute to a greater appreciation of the nation’s artistic accomplishments and the region’s distinctive cultural history.

-Over the past four years, the Museum has seen a steady rise in exhibition attendance and total visitorship, culminating in 58,800 visitors in 2010.
+Over the past four years, the Museum has seen a steady rise in exhibition attendance and total visitorship, culminating in 76,661 visitors in 2017.
 According to a recent economic impact study, out-of-town visitors spend an average of $479 per family while in the area, resulting in an estimated annual economic impact of $16.5 million.
 While drawing a national and international audience the Museum is also growing in stature among its core constituency of visitors from Southeastern Connecticut as a valued gathering place for the community.
 With support from the Connecticut Humanities Council, the Museum is investing heavily in efforts to reach new audiences through technology, having created a distinctive website presence and an innovative series of web-based learning tools about Florence Griswold and the artists of the Lyme Art Colony.
-Approximately 80,000 unique web visitors interact with FGM’s website each month, while over 23,000 people now subscribe to the bi-monthly electronic newsletter.Subscribe to the Museum's eNews Now
+Over 120,000 web visitors interact with FGM’s website each year, while over 23,000 people now subscribe to the bi-monthly electronic newsletter.Subscribe to the Museum's eNews Now

 Board of Trustees